rajula96reddy/botathon/Submission.md

 ## Who will be the primary user segment of the bot?
 - Cryptocurrency enthusiasts.
 - Cryptocurrency investors/analysts
-- Anyone who is interested to learn more about cryptocurrencies and explore it more further.
+- Anyone who is interested to learn more about cryptocurrencies and explore it further.
 ## Is the bot targeted to a specific function, domain or industry?
 Yes.
-It is targeted to the **Crypto Currency industry** and **Blockchain domain**.
+It is targeted to the **Cryptocurrency industry** and **Blockchain domain**.
 ## What primary functions/features does the bot provide?
 Bot Rick is a smart and interactive bot which can provide a hell lot of information.
 Bot Rick has the following features:
 - Provide an introduction to the concept of cryptocurrency in the form of video, audio text tutorials.
 The tutorials can also be sent to the user.